datagrok/subcommander/README.md

 * [ander/subcommand](https://github.com/ander/subcommand): Requires commands to be implemented in Ruby.
 * [tsantos/subcommander](https://github.com/tsantos/subcommander): Requires commands to be implemented in Ruby.
 * [msassak/kerplutz](https://github.com/msassak/kerplutz): I can't really figure it out but I think it's Ruby-only.
+* [fabric/fabric](https://github.com/fabric/fabric): Subcommands are implemented in Python.
+Strange command-line interface to support running commands on multiple remote hosts at once.
+Treats local host as remote host.
+* [anandology/subcommand](https://github.com/anandology/subcommand): Requires subcommands to be implmented in Python.

+It may be simple to create a small launcher for scripts in other languages, but that means every time you add, move, or rename a script you'd have to touch some main file.
+Subcommander is entirely configured by the existence of a script at a particular place in the filesystem.

 [NIH Syndrome]: http://en.wikipedia.org/wiki/Not_Invented_Here